-So ya, starting over midlife isn’t all rainbows and lollipops.
-But once you get past the initial shell shock and fear you realize that you can reinvent your life the way YOU want.
+So ya, to start over at 50 isn’t all rainbows and lollipops.
+But once you get past the initial shell shock and fear, you realize that you can reinvent your life the way YOU want.
 How it pleases you!!

 That’s the amazing part!

-You can turn your life around at 50 (or even older!!)
+You can reinvent your life at 50 (or even older!!)

-Once I left my ex and started to rebuild my life I realized that the sky was the limit.
+Once I left my ex and started to reinvent my life, I realized that the sky was the limit.
 I could do or be anything in the world that I wanted to.
 All I had to do was find out what that was.

 I had no clue.

-I had no clue but I was about to find out.
+I had no clue how to start over in life, but I was about to find out.

 So while doing some life inventory, I had to stop and ask myself a few questions to find out exactly what the heck I was gonna do with my life now.

-Nowhere in there does it say “Can I do this?”.
-You know why?
+Nowhere in there does it say, “Can I do this?”.
+Do you know why?
 Because you can do anything you set your mind to.
 Absolutely anything.

 When you take some time to answer these questions and try to figure out your next step, you will see how things will unfold for you, almost miraculously, kinda like they did for me.